Wirral Council’s Leisure Services

-Information about how Wirral Leisure Services uses your personal data.
+Information about how Wirral Council’s Leisure Services uses your personal data.

-Wirral Leisure is committed to protecting your privacy when you use council services.
-This Privacy Notice below explains how Wirral Leisure (as a Data Controller) collects, uses and protects personal data that we hold.
+Wirral Council’s Leisure Services is committed to protecting your privacy when you use this service.
+This Privacy Notice below explains how Wirral Leisure Services collects, uses and protects personal data that we hold.

-Wirral Leisure is the data controller.
+Wirral Council is the data controller.
 This means it decides how your personal data is processed and for what purposes.

 PO Box 290

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.